-An AP Pelvis radiograph should be obtained when seeing a patient with a cavovarus foot as one cause of the foot deformity, Charcot-Marie-Tooth, is associated with hip dysplasia as well.
-Likewise, spinal radiographs should be obtained to exclude scoliosis in these patients as well.
+An AP Pelvis radiograph should be obtained to fully evaluate the patient with a cavovarus foot, as one cause of the foot deformity, Charcot-Marie-Tooth, is associated with hip dysplasia.
+Likewise, spinal radiographs should be obtained to exclude scoliosis in patients with a cavovarus foot.

 A detailed evaluation of strength, sensation, reflexes, and vascularity is required.
 A new or progressive cavovarus foot deformity should raise concern for underlying neurologic abnormalities and a referral to neurology and advanced imaging of the spine and brain with MRI is indicated.
 A cavovarus foot should be considered a manifestation of an underlying neuromuscular disorder until proven otherwise.

 The first step in treatment of a cavus foot deformity is to diagnose and treat any potential underlying cause (i.e. neuromuscular disorder).
 Non-operative treatment options for a cavus foot include arch supports and shoe modifications.
 However, many severe cavus foot deformities in children do require surgery in the long term as the deformity is often progressive.